stdlib-js/stdlib/docs/contributing/zulip_guide.md

 Because it's easy to move content around, please **do NOT cross-post**.
 Not only can this be confusing, but you risk duplication of effort if multiple people respond to the same question in different channels.

+#### Channels

+When you first join, you'll automatically be subscribed to several "default" channels.
+However, there are more channels you might want to explore.
+The channels are roughly organized into categories in the left-hand sidebar.
+At the bottom, you can click on "Browse Channels" to see the full list.

+Some categories and channels of interest include:

+-   **General Interest**
+    -   **announcements**: Announcements everyone should see, including new releases, blog posts, and public events.
+    -   **general**: General topics.
+    -   **office-hours**: Information related to stdlib's weekly [office hours][stdlib-office-hours].
+    -   **water-cooler**: A place to discuss random topics, unrelated to stdlib and its development.

+-   **Feedback & Support**
+    -   **case-studies**: Using stdlib in your application?
+Got a cool new demo?
+Share it here!
+    -   **feedback**: Post your reactions to or feedback on using stdlib.
+    -   **problems**: For reporting and discussing issues in using stdlib.
+    -   **user-questions**: For questions about how to accomplish your goals with stdlib.

+-   **GSOC**
+    -   **gsoc-questions**: Interested in participating in Google Summer of Code?
+Have questions?
+Ask here!

+-   **Contributors**
+    -   **dev**: General development topics.
+    -   **dev-questions**: Ask questions related to developing stdlib.
+    -   **getting-started**: Are you a new contributor?
+Post your questions here!
+    -   **introductions**: Interested in contributing to stdlib?
+Please introduce yourself here!
+    -   **review-requests**: Requests for PR reviews.

+-   **Development**: Channels related to specific stdlib namespaces, and other areas such as **documentation**, and **tooling**.

+-   **GitHub**: These are feeds generated from GitHub activity, such as new issues and pull requests.
+You can use these channels to keep up with the latest activity in the project.

+-   **Other**
+    -   **sandbox**: Experiment with Zulip here.
+    -   **zulip**: Questions and discussion about using Zulip.

 ### Custom Linkifiers

 We've set up some [custom linkifiers][zulip-linkifiers] to make it easy to share links to GitHub issues and pull requests.
 If you type **`#1234`** in a message, it will automatically link to the issue or PR with that number in the main [stdlib GitHub repository][stdlib-github-repo].
 There's also a special linkifier for the [stdlib Google Summer of Code repo][stdlib-gsoc-repo]; you simply type **`#G{id-number}`**.
 Note that these work for both issues and pull requests (GitHub uses the same numbering for both).